This is article #29 out of 50 in The Startup Marketing Playbook.

 Content that drives upsells

 One of the most important aspects of customer marketing is driving upsells.
-If you offer additional products, add-ons or services, your current customer-base is the perfect target market.
+If you offer additional products, add-ons or services, then your current customer-base is the perfect target market.

-For each additional product or service, you need to follow a similar inbound methodology of educating your customers about the new product and driving them to reach out (likely to their account manager) to discuss it.
-These add-on campaigns need to have the full power of a marketing mix: email, content, social media, retargeted digital ads and landing pages.
+For each additional product or service, you need to follow the same inbound methodology of educating your customers about the new product and driving them to reach out (likely to their account manager) to discuss it.
+These add-on campaigns need to have the full power of a marketing mix: emails, content, social media, retargeted digital ads and landing pages.

 To get started with customer marketing, consider the following best practices:

 Keep tight alignment with Customer Success

 As the marketing team, you need to work closely with account managers to ensure that your messaging is on point, the timing of your campaigns is relevant, and the team is educated on how to respond to inquires.
-The Product Marketing function typically owns managing this alignment.
+The Product Marketing function typically is responsible for managing this alignment.

 Treat it as a separate funnel

 Marketing to customers can be just as impactful as marketing to prospects.
-All of the same rules of building an inbound machine apply, except you get to skip the step of converting targets to leads.
-You have the leads since they are your customer list.
+The same rules of building an inbound machine apply, with the exception of converting them to leads, since they are already in your customer list.
 Your goal is to educate those leads and move them through the funnel until they are ready to discuss new products.

 Measure and improve

-Like any other marketing activity, you should test a variety of channels to engage with your customers, and leverage the expertise of your account management team on how best to communicate.
+Like any other marketing activity, you should test a variety of methods to engage with your customers, and leverage the expertise of your account management team on how best to communicate.